-After the destruction of the first Death Star, neither the Emperor nor Darth Vader decides to relook at their “failed” business strategy.
+After the destruction of the first Death Star, neither the Emperor nor Darth Vader decide to relook at their failed 'business strategy'.
 Instead, they decided to rebuild a bigger, newer Death Star.
 Again, the Rebels managed to destroy it.
+Talk about constraints!

 If you are trying to scale or develop a high performance business, is your business model or strategy letting you down?
 Keep looking at it and never be afraid to tweak, or explore alternatives, especially if the market or circumstances have dictated your business model void.